Graphic Design - Concept Development

-You will be more confident about responding to real-life graphic design briefs and will improve your decision making process.
-You will increase your ability to present ideas and concepts effectively.
-You can also make a full colour A2 poster of your artwork and leave with strong projects for your design portfolio that will show your visual thinking, individuality and skills.
+You will be more confident about responding to client design briefs and will improve your decision-making process.
+You will feel more confident in generating ideas and producing a strong design concept.
+You will leave with a full colour A2 poster of your artwork and a body of design work that can be used towards a portfolio.

 Who Should Attend

 This course is suitable for those with a curiosity to learn more about the graphic design and graphic arts.
 This course is suitable for those looking for a career change or applying to further study in Graphic Design or Advertising.
 Students may wish to progress onto Graphic Design Short Course: Experience Industry.

 'I would definitely recommend the Graphic Design Short Courses to a friend, especially to someone who wants to explore a specific field, strengthen their portfolio, or change direction in their career, just like me.' - Silvia Zecca

 Andrew Holmes has been an Art Director & Project Manager in design, music and fashion for over 15 years; specialising in taking projects through full lifecycles of production, from concept to completion.